 - 1. In Group R-1, R-2 or R-3 occupancies, exit access stairways and ramps connecting four stories or less serving and contained within an individual dwelling unit, sleeping unit or live/work unit. - 2.
 Exit access stairways serving and contained within a Group R-3 congregate residence or a Group R-4 facility. - 3.
-Exit access stairways and ramps in open parking garages that serve only the parking garage. - 4.
-Exit access stairways and ramps serving open-air assembly seating complying with the exit access travel distance requirements of Section 1029.7. - 5.
-Exit access stairways and ramps between the balcony, gallery or press box and the main assembly floor in occupancies such as theaters, places of religious worship, auditoriums and sports facilities.
+Exit access stairways and ramps within an atrium complying with Section 404. - 4.
+Exit access stairways and ramps in open parking garages that serve only the parking garage. - 5.
+Exit access stairways and ramps serving open-air assembly seating complying with the exit access travel distance requirements of Section 1030.7. - 6.
+Exit access stairways and ramps between the balcony, gallery or press box and the main assembly floor in occupancies such as theaters, places of religious worship, auditoriums and sports facilities. - 7.
+Exterior exit access stairways and ramps between occupied roofs.

-1006.3.2 Egress based on occupant load.
-Each story and occupied roof shall have the minimum number of separate and distinct exits, or access to exits, as specified in Table 1006.3.2.
-A single exit or access to a single exit shall be permitted in accordance with Section 1006.3.3.
+1006.3.3 Egress based on occupant load.
+Each story and occupied roof shall have the minimum number of separate and distinct exits, or access to exits, as specified in Table 1006.3.3.
+A single exit or access to a single exit shall be permitted in accordance with Section 1006.3.4.
 The required number of exits, or exit access stairways or ramps providing access to exits, from any story or occupied roof shall be maintained until arrival at the exit discharge or a public way.

-TABLE 1006.3.2 MINIMUM NUMBER OF EXITS OR ACCESS TO EXITS PER STORY
+TABLE 1006.3.3 MINIMUM NUMBER OF EXITS OR ACCESS TO EXITS PER STORY